openframeworks/ofSite/_tutorials/03_graphics/opengl.markdown

 ![img](002_images/OF_GL_tutorial2.jpg)

 That reminds me of a [Father Ted joke](http://www.youtube.com/watch?v=vh5kZ4uIUC0).
 Unlike the toy cows, the projection matrix actually makes things far away small.
-And with that bit of humor, we dive into math.

-Ok, there's a trick that I've learned to understand matrices which I'm going to borrow from Steve Baker.
+Lots of times in OpenGL stuff we talk about either the ModelViewMatrix or the ModelViewProjectionMatrix.
+Both of those are just the different matrices multiplied by one another to get "where things are" and "where things are *on the screen*".
+Matrices themselves are the subject of a million different tutorials and explanations which range from awesome to useless but there is one thing that I want to put in here to explain a quick way to read and understand them in OpenFrameworks and OpenGL in general.
+There's a trick that I've learned to understand matrices which I'm going borrowing from Steve Baker for your edification.
 Here's an OpenGL matrix:

 ~~~~{.cpp}
 float m[16];